coders-school/stl/01-containers/00-intro.md

 ## Something about you

 * Which STL containers are you familiar with?
-* Which is your favourite?
+* Which of them is your favourite?

 ___
 <!-- .slide: data-background="../img/lukin.jpg" -->